-Growing up in a Medical family, it was only natural that this would eventually be my own path in life.
+Growing up in a medical family, it was only natural that this would eventually be Jeanne’s path in life.

-I have been a Nurse for nearly 20 years, and a Nurse Practitioner for 10 of those years; board certified in Family Practice.
-I graduated from University of St. Francis in Joliet, Summa Cum Laude, and was active in the Honor Society, among other organizations.
-My career in nursing began at a University Hospital setting, in PICU; where I cared for Pediatric Cardiac Transplant, as well as Pediatric Oncology and BMT patients.
-While working there, I had the privilege to complete an Ethics Fellowship.
-It was here that my passion for Palliative Care was fueled, as I noted a “gap” in care.
-I organized a team – in order to develop a training program; Project HOPE (Helping Others through Palliative Education), teaching classes to nurses and staff members, as well as presenting to Medical Students and Faculty of the University.
-I co-wrote a grant and obtained funding to initiate a Pediatric Palliative Care program, which has since grown and remains strong.
-My career then took me to adult Thoracic Surgery and Oncology.
-From there, my practice moved out into the community – where I was the primary APN in numerous nursing facilities for 6 years.
-I always found that Palliative Care was needed in every area of medicine I worked.
+Her career in nursing began at a University Hospital setting, in PICU, where Ishe cared for Pediatric Cardiac Transplant, as well as Pediatric Oncology and BMT patients.
+While working there, she had the privilege to complete an Ethics Fellowship.
+It was here that her passion for Palliative Care was fueled, as she noted a “gap” in care.
+She organized a team – in order to develop a training program; Project HOPE (Helping Others through Palliative Education), teaching classes to nurses and staff members, as well as presenting to Medical Students and Faculty of the University.

 Jeanne co-wrote a grant and obtained funding to initiate a Pediatric Palliative Care program, which has since grown and remains strong.
 Her career then took her to adult Thoracic Surgery and Oncology.
 From there, her practice moved out into the community – where she was the primary APN in numerous nursing facilities for 6 years.
 Jeanne always found that Palliative Care was needed in every area of medicine she worked.